z0w0/helm/README.md

   * `FRP.Helm.Text` contains functions for composing text, formatting it and then turning it into an element.

-  * `FRP.Helm.Time` contains a type representing an amount of time, functions for composing units of time and signals that sample from the game clock.
+  * `FRP.Helm.Time` contains functions for composing units of time and signals that sample from the game clock.

   * `FRP.Helm.Window` contains signals for working with the game window state.